JustLeader69420/mmx-marlin-custom/README.md

 ## Edits and fixes:
  - Icons in print menu centered (moved one icon to the right)
  - PID_FUNCTIONAL_RANGE increased, as I had overshoot problems with the alloy hotend.
+(Eh, it still overshoots, but I don't really care anymore lol)
  - Languages added (Uncommented and fixed up) - cz, sk, cz2 (Czech, but more professional/literal/better translations, cz is kinda fun compared to this one)
    - changes in Marlin/src/lcd/extui/lib/tsc/Language/ to add a language
       - Language has to be included in Language.cpp